Raiffeisen-DGTL/checkita-data-quality/docs/en/index.md

 * Built-in support for notification (Email, Mattermost) to inform about any issues with quality of data.
 * Alternative output channels such as Kafka can be used for integration with other services.

+Another key feature of Checkita data quality framework is that it can process both static (batch) and streaming data sources.
+Thus, either a batch or streaming application can be started depending on the type of sources that needs to be checked. ***Streaming mode is currently in experimental phase and is subjected to changes.***

 The framework is written in Scala 2.12 and uses Spark 2.4+ as the computation core.
 The project is configured with a parameterized SBT build that allows building the framework for a specific version of Spark, publish the project to a given repository, and also build Uber-jar,